Events marked with * are organised by associated groups who help us raise money for our charities. We take no responsibility for their events.

 Venue: Loughton Cricket Club, The Uplands.
 Loughton, IG10 1NQ

-Details: Featuring Gina Morris and her Insanity workout and throughout the day, a women's softball cricket, come along and have a go.
+Details: Throughout the day, a women's softball cricket, come along and have a go.
 Stalls, food, live music, and children's activities.
 FREE entry.

 “From Russia with Love”

 Friday 18 May, 7.30 for an 8.00pm start.

 “The Memory of Snow”